osiam/server/docs/Installation-by-.deb-packages.md

-TODO: update with repository location as soon, as we have published the debian packages.
+The debian package sources are integrated in the [distribution repository](https://github.com/osiam/distribution).

 For a simple installation we provide `.deb` packages.
 They should work on all recent debian based distributions and are mostly tested with ubuntu 12.04 and debian weezy.

 ### With OSIAM apt repository